freedev/solrcloud-zookeeper-docker/README.md

 2. upload the collection configuration into Zookeeper.
 To upload the configuration just use zkcli-util.sh.
 You'll find zkcli-util.sh into `solrcloud-zookeeper-docker`.

+    ./zkcli-util.sh --cmd upconfig -confname collection1 -confdir /path/to/collection1/conf/ -zkhost 127.0.0.1:2181

-After this go into the Solr Admin and have a look at http://localhost:8081/solr/#/~cloud?view=tree And double check zookeeper /config/ folder, there you should see your configuration.
+3. Go into the Solr Admin and have a look at http://localhost:8081/solr/#/~cloud?view=tree And double check zookeeper /config/ folder, there you should see your configuration.

-3. Create your collection (for example using [Collections API - CREATE](https://cwiki.apache.org/confluence/display/solr/Collections+API#CollectionsAPI-CREATE:CreateaCollection)).
+4. Create your collection (for example using [Collections API - CREATE](https://cwiki.apache.org/confluence/display/solr/Collections+API#CollectionsAPI-CREATE:CreateaCollection)).

-4. Now can load your documents into the fresh collection.
+5. Now can load your documents into the fresh collection.
 Theoretically, at this point, if your standalone version of Solr is the same of SolrCloud, given you're using the same version of Lucene indexes you could try to brutally copy the index data.
 But first you have to shutdown SolrCloud.

 ## Note about Zookeeper configuration
 Given that: "Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble".